The nonlinear Schr\"odinger equation for orthonormal functions: II. Application to Lieb-Thirring inequalities: Introduction and main results

 $\bullet$ \emph{In dimension $d \ge 3$}, a common belief is that $\kappa_{\rm sc}(d)=1$ for all $d\geq3$.
 The validity of this conjecture would have some interesting physical consequences, for instance an exact lower bound involving the Thomas-Fermi kinetic energy in Density Functional Theory~\cite{LewLieSei-19_ppt}.
 Our Theorem~\ref{thm:LT} does not contradict this belief, since we prove that the optimal Lieb-Thirring potential cannot have a finite number of bound states.
 But many other situations are still possible, as we now discuss.

 Theorem~\ref{thm:LT} suggests to interpret the Lieb-Thirring inequality within the framework of statistical mechanics.
 For an optimal potential $V_N$ for $L^{(N)}_{\kappa,d}$, we can think of the corresponding $N$ first orthonormal eigenfunctions of $-\Delta+V_N$ as describing $N$ fermions in $\R^d$~\cite[Rmk.~8]{GonLewNaz-20_ppt}.
 Theorem~\ref{thm:LT} says that in the limit $N\to\ii$, the $N$ particles always attract each other, at least along a subsequence $N_k$.
-We \textbf{conjecture} that for $\kappa>\max\{2-d/2,0\}$ they will form a large cluster of size proportional to $N^{1/d}$ (if $\int_{\R^d} (V_N)_-^{\kappa+d/2}$ is, for instance, normalised to $N$) and that $V_N$ will converge in the limit to a bounded, but non-integrable potential $V_\ii$.
+We \textbf{conjecture} that for $\kappa>\max\{2-d/2,0\}$ they will form a large cluster of size proportional to $N^{1/d}$ (if $\int_{\R^d} (V_N)_-^{\kappa+d/2}$ is, for instance, normalised to $N$) and that $V_N$ will converge in the limit to a bounded, but non-decaying potential $V_\ii$.
 There would then be no optimiser for the Lieb-Thirring constant $L_{\kappa,d}$.
 The semi-classical constant $L_{\kappa,d}^{\rm sc}$ corresponds to the case where the limiting potential $V_\ii$ is constant over $\R^d$, that is, the system is translation-invariant.
 In statistical mechanics, this is called a \emph{fluid phase}.
 In principle, the limiting potential $V_\ii$ could also be a non-trivial periodic function, which is then interpreted as a \emph{solid phase}.
 We see no obvious physical reasons for discarding this possibility, in particular in low dimensions where periodic systems are ubiquitous~\cite{BlaLew-15}.
 This mechanism does not seem to have been considered before in the context of Lieb-Thirring inequalities.
-In particular, we conjecture that the system is in a solid phase for all $2-d/2<\kappa<\kappa_{\rm sc}(d)$ in dimensions $d=2,3$.
+In particular, it seems natural to conjecture that the system is in a solid phase for all $2-d/2<\kappa<\kappa_{\rm sc}(d)$ in dimensions $d=2,3$.
+In~\cite{FraGonLew-20b_ppt} we shall discuss this new point of view in detail.

 \begin{remark} In dimension $d = 2$, some preliminary numerical tests suggest that the difference $L_{\kappa, 2} - L_{\kappa, 2}^{(1)}$ might be very small in the region $1 < \kappa \lesssim 1.165$.
 This makes the problem difficult to simulate as we need high precision. \end{remark}